 There are no specific courts or tribunals in Brazil dealing solely with project finance transactions or construction contracts.
-Generally, such matters would be litigated in the federal courts (this is mandatory if the federal government is involved), state courts or in arbitration.
+Generally, such matters would be litigated in the federal courts (this is mandatory if the federal government is involved) or state courts, or through arbitration.

-- the enactment of Federal Decree No. 4,311/2002, which ratifies the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958) (the New York Convention); and
+- the enactment of Federal Decree No. 4,311/2002, which ratifies the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York, 1958) (New York Convention); and

 - ratification of the Panama Convention, the Montevideo Convention and the Buenos Aires Protocol on International Commercial Arbitration in the Mercosur.